Communication

 Germany

 Germans believe that important decisions should be reached via consensus.
 Ideally within the entire team, but at least among its key members.
 Once made, those decisions are best implemented when communicated, understood and accepted by the broader organization.
-Patterns
+Examples

 United States

 Americans believe that important decisions should be made by the team lead.
 Ideally with input from key members of the team.
 Once made, those decisions are best implemented when communicated and understood by the entire team.
-Patterns
+Examples

 Strategy Modification